Cube-OS/cubeOS/docs/obc-docs/comms-setup.rst

 Once the IP address has been set, you can transfer files to and from the stack using the ``scp`` command.
 This command can be run from either the SDK or your host machine.

-For example, if I wanted to send a file on my host machine, `test.txt`, to reside in the `kubos` account's home directory, given a stack IP of ``10.50.1.10``, I would enter::
+For example, if I wanted to send a file on my host machine, `test.txt`, to reside in the `cubeos` account's home directory, given a stack IP of ``10.50.1.10``, I would enter::

-    $ scp test.txt kubos@10.50.1.10:/home/kubos
+    $ scp test.txt cubeos@10.50.1.10:/home/cubeos

 .. note::